iandonaldson/reproducible-dev-environments/README.md

 ## Moving to Azure/GCP later

-* **Codespaces → Cloud**: The same Dockerfile builds on ACR/GCR and runs on Azure Container Apps, AKS, Cloud Run, or GKE.
+* **Codespaces → Cloud**: The Dockerfile above is primarily for the development base (fast iteration) and keeps addition of libraries in a separate step.
+  For production, a multi-stage build or a separate, minimal Dockerfile would be constructed that already includes the pip-compile and pip install steps in the image build for efficiency.
 * **Secrets**: Keep providers in `.env` and mount with cloud secret managers (Azure Key Vault, GCP Secret Manager).
 * **Data**: Add optional service compose (Postgres, Redis, Milvus/Chroma) with `docker-compose.yml` for local dev; mirror with managed services in cloud.